KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 * **The Wikimedia community** – to gain insights into how (accurately) they have implemented public domain copyright templates, especially for Delpher-sourced files.
 * **The Delpher development team and user community** – to better understand how a decentralized, international community of content reusers deals with public domain Delpher-sourced materials in a real-world scenario, i.e. on Wikimedia Commons.
 * **Other GLAM institutions with collections on Wikimedia Commons** – to explore how this Delpher case study could be replicated for their own Wikimedia Commons files, supported by the freely available code, data and documentation shared via this article.
-* **KB copyright lawyers and the wider legal/copyright community** – to see how copyright law and public domain issues play out in a real-world, community-driven environment, and to reflect on the practical implications for heritage institutions like the KB.
+* **KB copyright lawyers and the wider legal/copyright community** – to see how copyright law and public domain issues play out in a real-world, open, community-driven environment, and to reflect on the practical implications for heritage institutions like the KB.
-* **Rights holders, publishers and collective rights organizations** – to assess whether there should be reasons for serious concern about large-scale copyright violations by the Wikimedia community (spoiler: our findings suggest there is little to no cause for such concern).
+* **Rights holders, publishers and collective rights organizations** – to assess whether there should be reasons for serious concern about large-scale copyright violations by the Wikimedia community (*spoiler: our findings suggest there is little to no cause for such concern*).

 ## Copyrights templates in Wikimedia Commons